-- The name and contact information of the objector. - A statement of the objector's basis for standing; that is, why the objector believes it has the right to object. - A description of the objection, including: - A statement giving the specific ground upon which the objection is being filed.

-- A detailed explanation of the validity of the objection and why it should be upheld. - Copies of any documents that the objector considers to be a basis for the objection.
+- The name and contact information of the objector. - A statement of the objector's basis for standing; that is, why the objector believes it meets the standing requirements to object. - A description of the basis for the objection, including: - A statement giving the specific ground upon which the objection is being filed. - A detailed explanation of the validity of the objection and why it should be upheld. - Copies of any documents that the objector considers to be a basis for the objection.